 What are the downsides?

 The cloud isn't much cop without an internet connection, although most services enable you to download files for times when you won't be able to get online.
-Some services are limited to specific hardware, so for example Apple isn't particularly interested in sharing data with Windows PCs (although that will change later this year when iOS 8 brings iCloud Drive, Apple's alternative to the all-conquering Dropbox).
+Some services are limited to specific hardware, although that has become less of an issue since Apple launched iCloud Drive as part of iOS8.